We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Psoriasis frequently begins in people who are between 15–35 years of age, though it can develop at any age.
 Very rarely, psoriasis may develop in infants.

-Dandruff is a common scalp condition that affects around one in two people across the world.
+Dandruff is a common scalp condition that affects around

 Some people believe that dandruff is a result of poor hygiene, but this is not true.